versatica/mediasoup/doc/Building.md

 ### `fuzzer-docker-run`

 Runs a container of the Docker image created with `fuzzer-docker-build`.
-It automatically executes a `bash` session in `/mediasoup/worker` volume to run `make fuzzer` and `make fuzzer-run`, etc.
+It automatically executes a `bash` session in the `/mediasoup/worker` directory, which is a Docker volume that points to the real `mediasoup/worker` directory (so we can do `make fuzzer`, etc).

 ### `make xcode`